Dawand Jones

-Dawand Jones (born August 6, 2001) is an American football offensive tackle for the Ohio State Buckeyes.
+Dawand Jones (born August 6, 2001) is an American professional football offensive tackle for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.

-Early life and high school career
+Early life

 Jones attended Ben Davis High School in Indianapolis where he played football and basketball and held Division I offers in both sports.
 A three-star prospect in the former, Jones committed to play college football at Ohio State University.

 College career

 Jones appeared in nine games as a true freshman in 2019, although did not start any.
-In 2020, he appeared in six of the teams eight games during the COVID shortened season.
+In 2020, he appeared in six of the team's eight games during the COVID shortened season.
 Jones would emerge as a starter in 2021, starting every game at right tackle for the Buckeyes.
 At the conclusion of his junior season, Jones was named to the second team All-Big 10 team.
-On January 17, 2022, Jones announced that he would return to Ohio State for his senior season, forgoing the NFL Draft.
+On January 17, 2022, Jones announced that he would return to Ohio State for his senior season, forgoing the 2022 NFL draft.

+Professional career

+2023 season

+Jones was selected by the Cleveland Browns in the fourth round, 111th overall, of the 2023 NFL draft.
+Following a season-ending injury to Jack Conklin, Jones took over as the starting right tackle in Week 2.
+He started nine of the next 11 games before being placed on injured reserve on December 11, 2023 with a knee injury.
+He was named to the PFWA All-Rookie Team.

+2024 season

+Jones made 10 appearances (8 starts) for Cleveland in 2024.
+On November 17, 2024, it was announced that Jones would undergo season–ending surgery to repair a fractured ankle he suffered in Week 11.

+2025 season

+On February 20, 2025, it was announced that Jones had undergone arthroscopic knee surgery to address a lingering issue he had played through during the 2024 season.
+He began the 2025 season as one of Cleveland's starting offensive tackles.
+In Week 3 against the Green Bay Packers, Jones suffered a knee injury; it was announced he would require season-ending surgery on September 22.